nautobot/nautobot-app-chatops/docs/dev/design.md

 ## Design considerations

-### Command-subcommand structure
+### Command / sub-command structure

-In general, we recommend structuring commands as a two-tiered command-subcommand structure, rather than implementing every command as a top-level worker function. (`/nautobot get-device-info <device>`, `/nautobot get-vlan-info <vlan>`, etc. rather than `/nautobot-get-device-info <device>`, `/nautobot-get-vlan-info <vlan>`, etc.) This is because:
+In general, we recommend structuring commands as a two-tiered command / sub-command structure, rather than implementing every command as a top-level worker function. (`/nautobot get-device-info <device>`, `/nautobot get-vlan-info <vlan>`, etc. rather than `/nautobot-get-device-info <device>`, `/nautobot-get-vlan-info <vlan>`, etc.) This is because:

 - On platforms such as Slack, each separate slash-command must be enabled and configured separately on the server, so an excessive number of distinct top-level commands will make the chatbot inconvenient to deploy.
 - Platforms such as Microsoft Teams may limit the number of top-level commands that are displayed to the user in a chat client, so large numbers of commands may be difficult to discover.

-That said, the implementation of Nautobot allows it to transparently support both syntaxes (`/command-sub-command` as well as `/command sub-command`; if the deployer takes the time to set up the bot accordingly.
+That said, the implementation of Nautobot allows it to transparently support both syntaxes, `/command-sub-command` and `/command sub-command`; if the deployer takes the time to set up the bot accordingly.

 ### Multi-word Parameters

 Nautobot dispatchers now allow multi-word arguments to be passed into commands.
-An example of this is passing city names to a subcommand parameters.
+An example of this is passing city names to a sub-command parameters.
 As an example, say we have a command that perfoms a lookup for all sites in Nautobot that match a city.
 The command and parameters might look like `/nautobot get-sites location Dallas` where Dallas is the city we want to search for.
 For the command to support cities such as `Las Vegas` we would want to quote the city argument.
 The new command should look as `/nautobot get-sites location 'Las Vegas'`.